dabankio/btccli/README.md

 Bitcoin cli wrapper
 ----

+- Start and stop `bitcoind` from golang.
-Using go to wrap bitcoin cli.Useful for integreting bitcoin to tests.
+- Using go to wrap bitcoin cli.

+Useful for integreting bitcoin to tests.

 See [bitcoin-core-apis](https://bitcoin.org/en/developer-reference#bitcoin-core-apis)